pyllyukko/harden.yml/README.md

 So to wipe LUKS headers, you just switch to runlevel 5: `telinit 5` and to restore just switch back to 3: `telinit 3`.

+There is still some issues, such as some services will be started again (such as *crond*) when returning to runlevel 3.
+This is because *rc.M* doesn't really consider users switching back and forth between runlevels.
+So this is a work-in-progress.

 #### Logging

 * Makes default log files group *adm* readable ([as in Debian](http://www.debian.org/doc/manuals/debian-reference/ch01.en.html#listofnotablesysupsforfileaccess))